Threat Of Nuclear: Horrific Facts EVERYONE Should Know

 The good news about the Dirty Bomb is it has a very limited range.

-It can only cover a few city blocks; after extensive decontamination, the area can be safe again in a relatively short time.
+It can only cover a few city blocks; after extensive decontamination, the area can be safe again relatively quickly.

 Go into your basement and listen to the radio and TV for reports of where the contamination is located.